parse-community/docs/_includes/ios/local-datastore.md

 ## Syncing Local Changes

 Once you've saved some changes locally, there are a few different ways you can save those changes back to Parse over the network.
 The easiest way to do this is with `saveEventually`.
-When you call `saveEventually` on a `%{ParseObject}`, it will be pinned until it can be saved.
+When you call `saveEventually` on a `PFObject`, it will be pinned until it can be saved.
 The SDK will make sure to save the object the next time the network is available.

 ```objc
 [gameScore saveEventually];